open-mmlab/mmpose/docs/en/guide_to_framework.md

 #### iv.
 Packing

-After the data is transformed, you need to pack it using `PackPoseInputs`.
+After the data is transformed, you need to pack it using [PackPoseInputs](https://github.com/open-mmlab/mmpose/blob/main/mmpose/datasets/transforms/formatting.py).

 This method converts the data stored in the dictionary `results` into standard data structures in MMPose, such as `InstanceData`, `PixelData`, `PoseDataSample`, etc.